Functions#

 - Returns:

-on success
+Trueon success

-- value_deserialize_with_pspec(src: str, pspec: ParamSpec | None = None) Tuple[bool, Value] #
+- value_deserialize_with_pspec(src: str, pspec: ParamSpec | None = None) tuple[bool, Value]#

 Tries to deserialize a string into the type specified by the given GValue.